 Staples of the modern individuals’, tea and coffee might be throwing off your sleep sadly!
 Tea and coffee contain caffeine, which provides the excitatory stimulus to nerve cells for long periods That’s why you should avoid caffeine at least 6 hours before your bedtime.

 In your busy days, making time for exercise may be a virtue you possess, however, you need to make room in the schedule for sleep; Setting up a consistent and generous period for falling asleep, sleeping, and waking up can make a huge difference in improving the quality and efficiency of your sleep.

 Presence of Blue or Artificial Light While Sleeping

 You may have heard one of the numerous studies published about the potentially damaging effects of blue light (Source).
-If you use artificial light at night, it can cause a decreased production of melatonin, an essential hormone that without it leads to disruption of circadian rhythm, your internal clock automatically controlling your sleep schedule (Source).
+If you use artificial light at night, it can cause a decreased production of melatonin, an essential hormone that, without it, leads to disruption of circadian rhythm, your internal clock automatically controlling your sleep schedule (Source).
 Red light has a high wavelength hits the nerves in your eyes differently.
-It is less likely to affect your melatonin production and hence your internal clock.
-This warning expands beyond your phone though.
-You should also avoid light from TV screens and computers for at least 2 - 3 hours before going to bed, or at least switch them to the safer red light modes.

 By following the above-mentioned points, you can improve your sleep and start to see the benefits in your daily life, and your overall performance as an athlete.
 The difference can be dramatic!